Technology’s impact on communication and performance

 KPIs can be used to keep track of what and what isn’t working – the majority of businesses use them to make sure they are on track to achieve their goals.
 But in the digital age do we sometimes take this too far?

 The problem with heavy performance-incentivized metrics like the ones at Amazon is, whilst they’re not impossible to achieve, it is a form of micromanagement.
 It doesn’t allow for error or time to think and evaluate.
 It becomes a case of do and succeed, or don’t do and fail.
+This kind of job is surely a candidate for machines to replace humans as no creativity or initiative is required.

 You could also argue that the main problem is that too many people treat KPIs as a non-specific target, rather than a measurement.
 For example, let’s say a pen manufacturing company used a KPI as a target for its manufacturing facilities’ productivity levels, evaluating the success rate by the amount of pens it makes.
 So whilst it’s great one facility are producing a lot of pens, the majority of those could be red, which could be due to red ink being faster and cheaper to produce.
 Although, most consumers usually buy black or blue.